chromaui/chromatic-docs/github-actions.md

 jobs:
   chromatic-deployment:
     steps:
-        #👇Version 2 of the action
+        # 👇 Version 2 of the action
       - name: Checkout repository
         uses: actions/checkout@v2
         with:
           fetch-depth: 0 # 👈 Required to retrieve git history
       - name: Install dependencies
         run: yarn
-        #👇Adds Chromatic as a step in the workflow
+        # 👇 Adds Chromatic as a step in the workflow
       - name: Deploy to Chromatic
         uses: chromaui/action@v1
         # Options required to the GitHub Chromatic Action
         with:
-          #👇Chromatic projectToken, refer to the manage page to obtain it.
+          # 👇 Chromatic projectToken, refer to the manage page to obtain it.
           projectToken: {% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}
           token: {% raw %}${{ secrets.CHROMATIC_PROJECT_TOKEN }}{% endraw %}
 ```